 Intrusive thoughts … unfulfilled desires … society – a network of lies and deception.
 We live in a society which encourages playing a role, being phony.
 People seek the rewards of a good reputation.
 Individuals low on self-deception are at such a disadvantage in social life that this increases anxiety levels, even leading to a psychopathological personality.
 An extraordinary amount of energy is devoted to “impression management,” the effort to establish credibility, to acquire the finances needed to purchase the paraphernalia (designer clothes, luxury automobiles, etc) to impress with.
 I have long since stopped caring about such superficial status symbols.

 The “old” natives of the “New” World knew how to handle the phenomenon of resentment caused by the aristocratic snobbery brought over by the lords and masters from across the pond.
-They recognized that such snobbery was used by a small handful of Euros shame all the other Euros (which the natives thought were actually slaves, since they all seemed to have a “boss”).
+They recognized that such snobbery was used by a small handful of Europeans in order to shame all the other Europeans (which the natives thought were actually slaves, since they all seemed to have a “boss”).
 They (the natives hostile to such gortdom) just got rid of anything anybody wanted.
 They didn’t own property and they dressed in rags.
 They laid low and let the aristocrats, egalitarians, sycophants, and government-paid assassins all look on them as worthless.

 Check out Ezra Pound and Eustace Mullins (Mullins On the Federal Reserve).